Main aim

 Less restricted practice

-Your students are now going to continue this first story in any way they choose.
-Ask them to imagine they are Marge Simpson (or whoever you’ve used to tell the story) and give them a few minutes to think about how the story continues.
+Students now continue Story #1 in any way they like.
+Ask them to imagine they are the storyteller (Marge, or the character you chose) and give them a few minutes to think about how the story continues.
 They then take turns to tell their partner their version of the end of the story.
-To finish this stage of the lesson you can play them (or just tell them) the real ending of the story.
+Afterwards, play or read the real ending to compare.

 ———-